Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing the new Great White from Singaporean watch brand Aries Gold.

 Despite being affordable, the Great White features a 120-click, unidirectional ceramic bezel.
 Ceramic bezels are loved for their scratch resistance, and are often only seen on higher-end watches like the Rolex Daytona.
 The black bezel complements the stealthy look of the blacked-out case and strap too.
 It’s robust and there’s little play, though I did find it hard to rotate at times.

 With a case diameter of 42mm, the Aries Gold Great White wears well on my 7-inch wrist.
 It’s a good size that should fit most wrist sizes.
 However, it is a tad thick at 15.4mm.
 That’s still par for the course when it comes to dive watches, but I found it a bit too thick to slide underneath a shirt cuff.

 Overall, I like the sporty, stealthy aesthetic of the Aries Gold Great White.
 The textured dial is eminently striking too, and differentiates it from the myriad of affordable dive watches on the market today.

 Shootout – Aries Gold Great White vs Seiko 5 Sport Watches

-If you’re on the market for an affordable, blacked out dive watch, the most prominent alternative would most likely be some of the new Seiko 5 Sport watches.
+If you’re in the market for an affordable, blacked-out dive watch, the most prominent alternative would most likely be some of the new Seiko 5 Sport watches.

 In terms of specifications, the Aries Gold Great White trounces the Seiko 5 Sports watches.
 The Seiko 5 watches use hardlex crystal, which is significantly less durable than the sapphire crystal of the Great White.
 They also have a water-resistance rating of a mere 100M, thus making them unsuitable for actual diving.
 The lume (Seiko’s lumibrite) isn’t as strong as the Swiss Superluminova C5 of the Great White too.